gerasoa/wellbeing-hub/README.md

 2. **Run Live Server**
     Right-click on the `index.html` file and select "Open with Live Server".
 This will start a local server and open the application in your default web browser.

-By following these steps, you will be able to clone and run the Wellbeing Hub application locally on your machine.

 # Features left to implement